danielfdickinson/dfd-template/README.md

 ### Make changes as you wish

-And notice that many of mistakes are flagged and need to be fixed before you are able to commit.
+And notice that many mistakes are flagged and need to be fixed before you are able to commit.
 This helps keep things in great shape.

 --------